Creating the best dental logo is far from an exact science. There are many ways to create an impactful, memorable logo that stands out from the crowd.

 13. It’s Relevant

-I’ve seen so many flashy, impressive logo designs out there that catch attention and definitely are memorable.
+I’ve seen so many flashy, impressive logo designs out there that catch attention and are definitely memorable.
 But they all share the same problem:

 They have nothing specific to do with the marketplace they service.